tierratechnologies/logmate.co.nz/content/blog/can-we-trust-app-store-reviews.md

 > **Having a static review/rating system isn’t fit for purpose.**

 When software is so dynamic, always changing and improving, a static rating only misinforms the consumer.
-Feedback needs to be able to be given at any point in time and asked multiple times over a period of time.
-This provides context to the review because it shows exactly what product, and version of the product, the user was providing feedback on.
+Feedback needs to be able to be given at any point in time and asked multiple times throughout a users lifetime with the product.
+This provides context to the review because it shows exactly what product and version of the product, the user was providing feedback on.
+It always gives an insight into improvements.

 I think improvement is one of the most important metrics to showcase.
-Being able to see how a company has listened to feedback and improved its software to match the needs of its users provides a lot more confidence in a user than something that has always been highly rated.
+Being able to see how a company has listened to feedback and improved its software to match the needs of its users provides a lot more confidence to new users than something that has always been highly rated.
 Because it shows that as time goes on the company prioritises the end-users experience and will do what it takes to keep its users happy.

 ***